Locality groups

 If we wanted to get the language of all com.* pages, we would need to scan following column families:

-, which is always huge because it stores raw HTML
+anchor, which can be a very wide column familylanguagecontents, which is always huge because it stores raw HTML

 To combat this, we can define a locality group, which can house multiple column families.
 Each locality group is stored in its own LSM-tree (a single partition inside the storage engine), but row mutations across column families stay atomic.